Assessment

 Assessment of progress is an ongoing process that we share with the children.
 All pupils are encouraged to set termly targets and these are discussed with class teachers.

-The school assesses progress in Writing on a half termly basis and a more formal assessment of progress in Maths and Reading is carried out once per term- this is age appropriate and also is firmly based in teacher assessment.
+The school assesses progress in writing on a half termly basis and a more formal assessment of progress in Maths and Reading is carried out once per term- this is age appropriate and also is firmly based in teacher assessment.

 We use Key Performance Indicators to assess progress in maths, English and science in KS1 and KS2 and these allow us to see exactly what pupils know and need to improve on.
 The statement banks are updated by teachers regularly and feed into end of term assessments.
 More formal termly assessements are carried out in maths and English from Year 1 upwards.